Paycheck Protection Program (PPP) Loan Forgiveness Estimator

 How do you calculate payroll costs for Paycheck Protection Program loans?

-Your payroll costs are the sum of the compensation, employer paid benefits, and employer assessed state and local taxes.
-To calculate your payroll costs for PPP loan forgiveness during your 8-week covered period (either the standard Covered Period or the Alternative Covered Period) you must follow the steps below:
+Your payroll costs are the sum of the compensation, employer paid benefits, and employer assessed state and local taxes during your covered period.
+To calculate your payroll costs for PPP loan forgiveness during your covered period you must follow the steps below:

-- Calculate the eligible compensation (capped at $100,000 per year annualized) for your employees during the covered period.
+- Calculate the eligible compensation (capped at $100,000 per year annualized; for 24 weeks, a maximum of $46,154 per individual, or for eight weeks, a maximum of $15,385 per individual) for your employees during the covered period.
 Compensation includes salary, vacation, leave (sick, parental, family, and medical), severance pay, wages, commissions or similar compensation, and cash tips.

 - Apply the $100,000 salary cap for highly compensated employees and sole proprietors

 - Add Employer paid benefit costs.
 Include payment for: Group health care benefits, including insurance premiums, and retirement during the covered period.